victorm-ai/CloudServiceWithCsharp/README.md

 # Additional information

-if you can see how was created this project, you can do click on this link: http://bit.ly/2jNu28m
+If you can see how was created this project, you can do click on this link: http://bit.ly/2jNu28m